LagoVista/docs/Simulator/REST.md

 The port to send http request, this is usually `80` for REST (http) and `443` for REST (https) but is not required to be so.

 **Device Id**
-The Device ID that will be used to send along with each message
+The Device ID that will be used to send along with each message.
+The Device ID will be available for [tag replacement](StandardFields.md) in your message

 **User Name**
-You can provide a user name that will be available for you to use in tag replacement to provide authentication with your message
+You can provide a user name that will be available for you to use in [tag replacement](StandardFields.md) to provide authentication with your message

 **Password**
-You can provide a password that will be available for you to use in tag replacement to provide authentication with your message
+You can provide a password that will be available for you to use in [tag replacement](StandardFields.md) to provide authentication with your message

 **Access Key**
 If your device requires authentication, you can specify and access key, this could also be a password.
-This will be available for tag replacement.
+This will be available for
+[tag replacement](StandardFields.md).
 You can also add any authentication credentials to the each message as well.

 **Description**
 Free form text use to provide notes for your simulator